 Most of our energies for the time are focused on finding a location where our HQ is going to be.
 Beyond that our hopes are to bring more modern event planning ideas to the public.
-I mentioned in passing that we are working on including gadgets like segways, quadcopter drones, hoverboards and other similar pieces of tech into the party planning mainstream.
+I mentioned in passing that we are working on including gadgets like segways, drone with auto hover, hoverboards and other similar pieces of tech into the party planning mainstream.

 Application of these gizmos in party planning would be pretty much the same like the application of party game stations.
 The only difference here would be that event participants would get to play with a remote controlled mini drone, or take a spin on a hoverboard.

 If you think that ideas I’ve mentioned up until now are a bit out there, you should hear the ones that get rejected or that we can’t implement right now because tech doesn’t exist that would allow it function.
 One example would be crowd controlled lighting.
 We’re talking hooking up RGB lighting on a venue to iPhone or Android powered smartphones and letting the crowd control the lighting effects.
 We still haven’t found a company willing to implement something like this.